Fast Facts

 Students are driven and united by their passion to make a difference in the world through a health career and a life of service to their communities.

-- Three out of five 2022 graduates plan to pursue graduate or professional school.
+- 40% of 2024 graduates plan to pursue graduate or professional school.

-- Two out of five 2022 graduates plan to go straight into the workforce to pursue their career.
+- 23% of 2024 graduates plan to go straight into the workforce to pursue their career.

 - 100% of BSHP graduates have entered the workforce in their field.